Oakfield School

 • Pupils actively participate in interviewing prospective employees joining the school and Residential Provision.

-• School representatives attend international school council meetings at WISE.
+• School representatives attend international student council meetings at WISE.

-• To develop the established work that has been undertaken to embed the school council, within the school and develop into the Residential Provision.
+• To develop the established work that has been undertaken to embed the student council, within the school and develop into the Residential Provision.

 • To embed a student council within the residential setting.
 Ensure that minutes are taken and that the students see actions regarding their council.